dbaron/declarative-partial-updates/README.md

 1. When a route has a `mode: 'same-document'` (or `itnercept: true` or some such) clause, navigations to matching destinations would be intercepted.
 The navigation request would still take place, but only `<template for>` elements from the response would be spliced-streamed into the document.
 1. Declarative view transitions work out of the box.
+1. Some non-navigation UI, like auto-closing popovers, can react automatically to this kind of navigation, e.g. by closing in this case.
+UI is tuned in a way that a "navigation" feels like a cross-document navigation (as in, resets state) in some cases but keeps things alive in other cases.
 1. Views matching the old/new route would receive an "unloading" and "loading" state, with appropriate JS events and CSS selectors.
 1. While streaming content, target elements would get a pseudo-class (:partial?) activated.
 This pseudo-class can be used in ordinary document content streaming as well, to avoid the visual effect of streaming.
 1. A partial response can include either a full document or just the modified templates, the UA should be able to work with both as valid HTML.